What Is the Difference Between Alzheimer’s and Dementia

 • Decreased attention and focus

 Currently, there is no known cure for dementia.
-But people with this common condition can receive treatments that may help them deal with the symptoms of dementia.
+However, people with this common condition can receive treatments that may help them deal with the symptoms of dementia.
 Elder Care Alliance offers a special memory care program for those living with dementia.
 This program helps people with all types of memory loss connect with others, continue learning, and contribute to society in meaningful ways.

 Alzheimer’s disease is a specific type of brain disease that causes dementia.
 Of all the different causes of dementia, Alzheimer’s disease is the most common cause.
 It is so common that many people mistakenly use the two terms interchangeably when they are not the same things.
-When it comes to Alzheimer’s vs. dementia differences, the main difference between the two is that Alzheimer’s is a leading cause of dementia, but dementia does not cause Alzheimer’s.
+When it comes to Alzheimer’s vs dementia differences, the main difference between the two is that Alzheimer’s is a leading cause of dementia, but dementia does not cause Alzheimer’s.

 If you or someone you know is showing the early signs of Alzheimer’s or dementia, you are not alone.
 Resources are available to help you learn more about the disease and treatment options.
 However, ignoring symptoms or pretending they do not exist is not the best way to deal with the condition and may lead to a more rapid progression of symptoms.